We care for nearly 5,000 animals each year through our life-saving programs and services.

 The Toledo Humane Society is the state’s oldest animal welfare organization, serving the Toledo area since 1884.

-We don't receive governmental or national humane society funding and are not affiliated with the United Way.
+We do not receive government or national humane society funding and are not affiliated with the United Way.

 The Toledo Humane Society investigates over 2,000 animal cruelty reports every year.